Members Extra: Racing betting tips

-Sporting Life continues a new series of weekend tipping articles exclusively for our members with Ben Linfoot's non-televised Saturday racing bets.
+Sporting Life continues a new series of weekend tipping articles exclusively for our members with Matt Brocklebank's best Sunday racing bet.

-Ben, who was behind the establishment of our Value Bet column and remains one of our most valued racing experts, will add to his ITV Racing selections with at least one selection away from the eyes of those watching on terrestrial television.
+Matt landed a 66/1 antepost winner in October and will now supplement his usual Value Bet column with his take on the pick of the Sunday action, whether that's a Group One in France or a low-key day closer to home.

 Sign up for free or login with your existing Sporting Life or Sky Bet account details for access to...